 DAVE ROGERS – 3/12/1974 - an American NASCAR CUP crew chief.
 He served as race engineer starting in 1998 for Tony Stewart's #20 under crew chief Greg Zipadelli.
 Success on that team earned him the crew chief position on the #11 Cup team with driver Jason Leffler in 2005.
 In 2006 Rogers moved back down to the Xfinity Series to lead Joe Gibbs driver Denny Hamlin.
 The pair had two wins and finished fourth in points.
 In 2007 Rogers switched back and forth between Hamlin and Aric Almirola.
 Almirola won once, and Hamlin added three additional wins.
 2008 and 2009 saw Rogers lead various drivers in the Xfinity series; mostly Cup drivers that stepped down to run a Xfinity races.
 He led his drivers to nine Xfinity wins that season; Tony Stewart won on five occasions, while Denny Hamlin won twice and Kyle Busch and Joey Logano added one each.
 Again in 2009 Rogers led a series of drivers with Logano wheeling the car in 19

 events and claiming five wins.
 Rogers moved full time to the Cup series in 2010 working for Joe Gibbs Racing (JGR), and his driver Kyle Busch.
 The pair had a successful first season visiting victory lane three times.
 The following year saw them capture the checkered hankie four times and have 14 Top 5 finishes.
 Busch missed one race relegating him to 12th in points.
 Rogers remained Busch’s lead wrench through 2014.
 During that span they claimed a win in 2012 and 2014 and had four wins in 2013 and finished fourth best in the points.
 In 2015 Rogers was moved to work with Denny Hamlin and he grabbed two wins.
 In 2016 Rogers was moved to work with yet another Joe Gibbs drivers.
 This time he was paired up with Carl Edwards.
 They won three races that season and was in contention for the Cup Championship in Homestead.
 Racing for the lead late in the race, Edwards tangled with another car and was out of the race.
 He finished fourth in points; and then he surprised everyone and retired from racing.
 After Edwards retired, Rogers became the crew chief for Daniel Suárez in the #19 team.
-On March 29, 2017, it was announced that Rogers would be taking an indefinite personal leave of absence, with Scott Graves serving as crew chief of the No. 19 team.
+On March 29, 2017, it was announced that Rogers would be taking an indefinite personal leave of absence, with Scott Graves serving as crew chief of the #19 team.
 In June, JGR announced that Rogers would become the Technical Director for JGR's Xfinity Series teams.
+On October 9th, 2018, effective immediately, Rogers, is to return as crew chief to the No. 19 driven by Daniel Suarez for the last 6 races.
+Scott Graves, the now ex-chew chief for the No. 19 is to leave Joe Gibbs Racing; since Martin Truex is moving over to drive the #19 car and bringing his crew cheif Cole Pern with him.
 For his career Rogers owns 20 Xfinity series wins; and also has 18 Cup Series victories.

 WALLY ROGERS - ?/?/? - An American NASCAR crew chief; Rogers got his start in 2001 working in the Xfinity series for driver Randy Lajoie and owner Ed Evans.
 They would win right out of box, claiming the season opening race at Daytona.
 They would win again before the season ended.
 They finished 12th in points.
 In 2002 they didn’t post any wins, but consistent finishes saw them move up to 11th in the final standings.
 Rogers worked with a variety of drivers in 2003 with Lajoie running 17 of the events.
 In 2004 Rogers went to the Truck series working for owner Kevin Harvick leading up driver Matt Crafton.
 They had six Top 5 finishes and ended up fifth in the points.
 Harvick replaced Crafton in 2005 with driver Ron Hornaday.
 They grabbed one win and finished fourth in the points chase.
 In 2006 he once again lead a variety of drivers in the Xfinity series who drove for Harvick.
 Tony Stewart would claim the only win.
 2007 saw Harvick hire Bobby Labonte; Ron Hornaday and three other drivers to drive his cars.
 Harvick himself also ran four events.
 Only Labonte was able to find Victory lane as he won at Talladega.
 In 2008 Harvick drove 13 races for his team and Cale Gale raced six times.
 Harvick wasn’t able to win a race, and he had a best finish of second on two occasions while posting six Top 5 finishes.
 In 2009, Rogers was hired by Richard Petty Motorsports and moved up to the Cup series.
 He replaced Elliott Sadlers